Shared Web Hosting vs Dedicated Hosting vs VPS Hosting

 A Virtual Private Server is a server partitioned so that each partition operates as if it is a dedicated server.
 It’s a compromise between shared and dedicated hosting: cheaper than dedicated hosting, as the hardware is shared – yet appears to the client as a dedicated host.

-At Explainafide we’ve used dozens of different web hosts from across the world for a variety of clients with different needs, budgets and locations.
-We’ve finally settled with Australian Web Host company Rack Servers based in Brisbane who provide great service, technical know-how and servers that work 99% of the time.
+At We Push Buttons we’ve used dozens of different web hosts from across the world for a variety of clients with different needs, budgets and locations.
+That’s why we have decided to build our own cloud based servers in Sydney Australia.

-If you would like to get some unbiased opinion about Web Hosting reviews then the Whirlpool forum is packed full of people far more knowledgeable than I all discussing the good, the bad and the downright unethical of web host companies large and small.
+If you would like to get unbiased web hosting reviews then the Whirlpool forums are packed full of tech savvy people far more knowledgeable than I, all discussing the good, the bad and the downright unethical of web host companies large and small.